The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The rules also reflect Parliament’s approach of using tax policy to influence the behaviour of taxpayers and advisers.
 Given the need to pay the tax much sooner, it was hoped that the appetite for such avoidance schemes would be reduced.

-This guidance note covers the rules which apply to APNs which are issued to individuals.
+This guidance note covers the rules which apply to APNs that are issued to individuals or companies (including APNs which relate to PAYE and NIC liabilities issued to such persons as employers).
 It does not cover APNs issued to partners and partnerships, known as partner payment notices (PPNs).
 The procedure for PPNs is slightly different, see section 2.16 of the HMRC guidance and Simon’s Taxes A7.248C.

 HMRC can require accelerated tax payments via an APN where the tax arrangement producing the tax advantage is under enquiry or appeal and either: